top of page

 We did.
 What followed was an entry into the underworld of emotions, a passage into shadows and into things that are always hidden and yet revealed at the same time.
 What followed was an experience of the benign power of darkness, the sweetness of pain and the healing wound of a dilemma of feeling.
 What followed was a revelation of the world of erotic irony.

-Let me tell you the story:
+Let me tell you that story:

 "A warring peace, a sweet wound, a mild evil."